- Home

 10. One-pan veggie frittata with goat’s cheese

 If you enjoy eating eggs for breakfast, chances are you’re probably washing up dirty dishes every morning.
-So why not save yourself some time and effort and make Clean Eating’s one-pan veggie frittata on a Monday and enjoy it until the weekend?
+So why not save yourself some time and effort and make Clean Eating’s one-pan veggie frittata on a Sunday and enjoy it throughout the week?

 Loaded with protein from the eggs and plenty of veg, this dish is healthy, vegetarian, and gluten-free.
 Plus, it lasts for days and only takes 10 minutes to prepare.